rhsgsa/cicd-lab/workshopper/initial-build.md

 01. Open the [application source git repo]({{GIT_URL}}/{{USER_ID}}/sample-app) in a new browser tab

+01. Sign in using your assigned username and password

 01. A webhook has been configured in this git repo to trigger the pipeline - examine the webhook by selecting Settings / Webhooks / `http://el-build-and-deploy...`

 01. Trigger the webhook by scrolling to the bottom of the page and clicking on Test Delivery